 Click here for a map and directions.
 We do not use pesticides on the

 crops.
-Payment: Cash, Check.
+Payment: cash, check, Venmo and PayPal..
 Visit our scenic Tennessee Century Farm and

 to work this land, and look forward to your visit.
-(ADDED: February 05,
+Our manicured blueberry patch is on a Tennessee Century Farm just north of Nashville.
+We have six

 - Cole Farms - strawberries